-2.6 Before publishing a policy statement (white paper) or a consultation paper (green paper), departments should consider whether it raises issues which require full collective ministerial consideration through the appropriate Cabinet Committee.
-The expectation is that most such papers will need collective agreement prior to publication.
+Publication of 2.6 Before publishing a policy statement (white paper) or a consultation paper (green paper), departments should consider policy statements and whether it raises issues which require full collective ministerial consultation consideration through the appropriate Cabinet Committee.
+The expectation is that most such papers will need collective papers agreement prior to publication.
 Any Command Paper containing a major statement of Government policy should be circulated to the Cabinet before publication.
 This rule applies to Papers containing major statements even when no issue requiring collective consideration is required.